joshuavetos/TESSRAX-CANON-/01_CANON/CANON-003_Claim_Economy.md

 ## Status
 ACTIVE — CANONICAL
-Effective immediately within this session and any system operating under Tessrax governance.
+Effective immediately for all Tessrax-governed systems.

 ---